breimanntools/aaanalysis/CONTRIBUTING.md

 ### Objectives

-- Establish a comprehensive toolkit for sequence-based protein prediction.
+- Establish a comprehensive toolkit for interpretable, sequence-based protein prediction.
 - Enable robust learning from small and unbalanced datasets, common in life sciences.
 - Integrate seamlessly with machine learning and explainable AI libraries such as [scikit-learn](https://scikit-learn.org/stable/) and [SHAP](https://shap.readthedocs.io/en/latest/index.html).